Brushfam/openbrush-contracts/README.md

 ink! is not ready for production at the moment.
 It requires resolving some issues.

 After that, we plan to do an audit.

+## Our Eelement chat

+If you have any questions regarding OpenBrush, you can join the [Brushfam Element channel](https://matrix.to/#/!utTuYglskDvqRRMQta:matrix.org?via=matrix.org&via=t2bot.io&via=web3.foundation) to find your answers and meet other ink! smart contracts developers, or ask questions regarding ink! development on Element, Discord, or Telegram OpenBrush channels by the links above.

 ## License